-NPH has overcome many of the challenges the Covid restrictions brought including the continuation of reducing delays on responsive repairs.
-One area, however, that has been impacted in 2022/23 have been the challenges on the legal position for NPH and WNC within the courts taking enforcement action.
+NPH has overcome many of the challenges the Covid restrictions brought including the continuation of reducing delays on responsive repairs and meeting enhanced customer expectations.
+One area, however, that has been impacted in 2023/24 are the challenges on the legal position for NPH and WNC within the courts taking enforcement action.
 As a result, the number of possession actions and evictions were below pre-Covid levels.
 Reassuringly, clarity has now been provided allowing the appropriate action to be taken as and when required.

-Colleagues have embraced agile ways of working which has driven efficiencies and is making better use of resources and providing the optimum solution to delivering services for our residents.
+Colleagues have embraced agile ways of working which has driven efficiencies and is making better use of resources and providing the optimum solution to delivering services for residents.